Unus the Untouchable: Fictional character biography

-Origin

 Angelo Unuscione was born in Milan, Italy.
 After his arrival in the United States, he legally changed his name to Gunther Bain.
-He became a wrestler, and, when the Beast briefly left the X-Men, he was able to defeat him in a wrestling match.
-Once in America, he sought out the Brotherhood of Evil Mutants to join them.
+He became a wrestler, and, when Beast briefly left the X-Men, he was able to defeat him in a wrestling match.
+Once in America, he sought out the Brotherhood of Mutants to join them.
 He turned criminal, and joined with the Brotherhood as they fought the X-Men.
 During the battle, his powers were enhanced by a shot fired from Beast's gun, increasing his power beyond his ability to control it, and making him unable to touch anything.
-He promised to reform, and his normal power level was restored by the Beast.
+He promised to reform, and his normal power level was restored by Beast.
 He became a good friend of the Blob, and they teamed up together on various schemes, such as posing as the X-Men and framing them for robbery, before both mutants went their separate ways.
-It was revealed the alien invader Lucifer was behind this, and had made sure the Beast's weapon did not work on Unus anymore.
+It was revealed the alien invader Lucifer was behind this, and had made sure Beast's weapon did not work on Unus anymore.